 - ¼ cup Thai Sweet Chilli Sauce for mix

 - Thai sweet chilli sauce for basting

-In a bowl, mix together ground beef, fried onion mixture, optional zucchini pieces, egg, lime juice and zest, cilantro, basil, fish sauce, soy sauce, Thai sweet chilli sauce and bean vermicelli.
+- In a bowl, mix together ground beef, fried onion mixture, egg, lime juice and zest, cilantro, basil, fish sauce, soy sauce, Thai sweet chilli sauce and bean vermicelli.

-Flatten the rissole ball and place on a lined or greased baking tray and cover with foil and place into the oven for 50 minutes.
+- Flatten the rissole ball and place on baking paper on a baking tray.
+Cover with foil and place into the oven for 50 minutes.
 Baste and serve with sweet chilli sauce.